 Step 5: Adjusting The Post

 Since you should be using fast-setting concrete, you shouldn’t have to worry about the post falling over.
 But you should have to worry about it being level.
-As it dries, adjust the post accordingly to keep it level.
+As it dries, adjust the post to keep it level.

 Go back every few minutes to ensure it stays level.
 You can never check too often but you can not check often enough.
 After it is set, then you can move onto burying the form and moving onto other posts.